TGOlson/Sinatra_Numbers/README.md

 Live version can be seen here: http://evening-scrubland-1979.herokuapp.com/english_number

 Runs using a class Integer method that converts numbers to words.
 The project can be seen here: https://github.com/TGOlson/class_integer

+This is pretty much all a learning experiment, but feel free to contribute or give feedback.